 - Try to select leaner cuts of meat

-Individuals with high cholesterol levels should avoid fatty food items.
-If you have a positive family history of cardiovascular diseases, stroke, and myocardial infarction, find the best heart care center near you and request for annual screening examination.
-In Manhattan, Chelsea and New York, about 2500 cases of cardiovascular diseases were reported in the year 2018.
+Individuals with high cholesterol levels should avoid fatty foods.
+If you have a positive family history of cardiovascular diseases, stroke, or myocardial infarction, find the best heart care center near you and request an annual screening examination.
+In Manhattan, New York, about 2500 cases of cardiovascular diseases were reported in the year 2018.
 Work out a diet plan with the advice of your cardiologist and nutritionist and strictly follow it to stay healthy and fit.